okaneco/kmeans-colors/README.md

 max amount of iterations to perform.
 Lastly, the convergence factor can be specified with `-f`.
 Larger image files will take longer to complete so defaults were carefully selected for each of these.

-A conservative setting of `-r 3 -m 40` nearly ensures convergence with Lab for smaller `k` values (below ~40) in a reasonable amount of time.
-Finding the `--rgb` k-means converges very quickly and tends to happen in under 10 iterations for small `k`.

 The `--transparent` flag can be passed when working with transparent PNG images.
 The k-means will be calculated without factoring in any pixels with